He was sentenced to life in prison while a teenager. 18 years later, Myon Burrell walks free - KESQ

 A Minnesota man sentenced to life in prison as a teenager when Amy Klobuchar was the county attorney has been released, after years of claiming innocence.

 In 2002, Myon Burrell was jailed for life — at age 16 — for the killing of an 11-year-old girl by a stray bullet.
-Earlier this year, after new evidence was released backing his claims of innocence and raising questions about the police investigation, Burrell’s case became high-profile — particularly as Klobuchar was competing for the Democratic nomination for president.
+Earlier this year, after new evidence was released backing his claims of innocence and raising questions about the police investigation, Burrell’s case became high-profile — particularly as Senator Klobuchar, who represents Minnesota, was competing for the Democratic nomination for president.
 The case cast a spotlight on both Klobuchar’s record as the Hennepin County attorney and the inequities of the juvenile criminal justice system.

-Klobuchar told CNN in a statement in February: “As I’ve said before, this case should be reviewed immediately.”

 Ultimately, the Minnesota Board of Pardons announced that Burrell’s sentence has been reduced to 20 years, the remainder of which he will serve on supervised release.
 Though not pardoned, he was released Tuesday evening, to a crowd of family and supporters.